 Board of Advisors, The Harlan Institute

-Using historical materials related to the Second Amendment, and the precedents of the United States Supreme Court, teams of two high-school students will write an appellate brief, and present oral arguments, addressing this question:
+Using historical materials related to the Fourteenth Amendment, and the precedents of the United States Supreme Court, teams of two high-school students will write an appellate brief, and present oral arguments, addressing this question:

 Phase 1 - Research and Write Your Brief

-Coaches can register their teams at the Institute of Competition Sciences.
+Coaches can register their teams at the Institute for Competition Sciences.
 After registering, teachers should contact the Harlan Institute and Ashbrook at info@HarlanInstitute.org.
 We will assign teams to argue on behalf of the Petitioners or the Respondents.